 Securitisation funds can be legally structured either as co-ownership(s) or as fiduciary estate(s), which option will be specified in their management regulations.
 While securitisation funds structured as co-ownerships will, in addition, be governed by the Luxembourg civil code, the very specific civil law rules pertaining to undivided coownerships (indivision) are expressly excluded by Article 6 (4) of the Securitisation Law.
 The purpose of this exclusion is, in practice, to avoid the unanimous decision-making rules applying to undivided coownerships under the civil code.
 Securitisation funds which have been organised as a fiduciary estate will, in addition, be governed by a specific Luxembourg law dated 27 July 2003 on trust and fiduciary agreements, as amended.
 Both types of securitisation funds are managed by a management company.
 The only practical restriction in their respect is that their structuring will need specific attention to avoid the risk of qualification as an alternative investment fund.
-While solutions exist to avoid such qualification, which mainly relate to the types of securities issued, the absence of a defined investment policy and the absence of active management, a tailored and cautious drafting of the management regulations of the securitisation fund will be crucial.
+While solutions exist to avoid such qualification, which mainly relate to the types of financial instruments issued, the absence of a defined investment policy and the absence of active management, a tailored and cautious drafting of the management regulations of the securitisation fund will be crucial.

-Securitisation companies may, under Article 6 (1) of the Securitisation Law, be set up as a public limited liability company (société anonyme), a corporate partnership limited by shares (société en commandite par actions), a private limited liability company (société à responsabilité limitée) or a co-operative company organised as a public limited company (société cooperative organisée comme une société anonyme) only.
+Securitisation companies may, under Article 6 (1) of the Securitisation Law, be set up as a public limited liability company (société anonyme), a corporate partnership limited by shares (société en commandite par actions), a private limited liability company (société à responsabilité limitée) or a co-operative company organised as a public limited company (société cooperative organisée comme une société anonyme) and, following the latest amendment of the Securitisation Law, as an unlimited company (société en nom collectif), a common limited partnership (société en commandite simple), a special limited partnership (société en commandite spéciale), and a simplified joint stock company (société par actions simplifiée).